-FRESH SOYBEAN HARVEST AND COOKING: Most pods ripen at once.
+FRESH SOYBEAN HARVEST AND COOKING: For determinate varieties, most pods ripen at once.
 Clip plants near base when the beans are plump in the pods.
 Beans attain their highest fresh weight just as pods begin to lose their bright green color.
 Hand-strip remaining leaves and tie small bunches of plants for retailing.
 Shelling tips: strip pods, rinse, and steam or boil for about five minutes or until tender, after which the beans can be easily popped from the pods.
 Boil in salt water to complete cooking.
 Package for freezing at this point.

 DRY SOYBEAN HARVEST: When at least 90% of the leaves have fallen and the pods are dry, pull the plants out by the roots.
 Complete drying under cover if weather is wet.

 THRESHING: Depending on quantity, thresh by (1) shelling pods individually; (2) holding several plants by the roots and banging back and forth inside a barrel or trash can; (3) stepping on a large, closed bag full of dry plants; or (4) using a properly adjusted threshing machine.

 STORAGE: Make sure beans are dry (max.
 9% moisture) and then store in a cool place or freeze to control storage insect pests.